 The Best Results for the Right Situation

-In the right situations where the proper conditions exist, no-prep or minimal-prep veneers can give excellent results with great longevity.
+In the right situations, no-prep or minimal-prep veneers can give excellent results with great longevity.
 The key is to choose a highly skilled ceramist because the veneers are so thin that they are difficult to create and manage.

-Our in-house ceramist is a master at creating these types of very thin, natural-looking porcelain veneers.
+Our in-house ceramist is a master at creating these types of thin, natural-looking porcelain veneers.
 Ultra-thin porcelain veneers can be a great solution for patients with inclining teeth or for those who need enamel build-up.
-Plano dentist Dr. Sowell may also recommend placement of Durathin veneers or Lumineers for patients who do not want to invest the time required for orthodontics.
+Dr. Sowell may also recommend Durathin veneers or Lumineers for patients who do not want to invest in orthodontics.

-No-Prep Porcelain Veneers Before & After: Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth to correct tooth discoloration and project a fuller smile.
+No-Prep Porcelain Veneers Before & After: Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth.
+He corrected tooth discoloration and created a fuller look.

 Do no-prep veneers ruin your teeth?

 How long will my minimal or no-prep veneers last?

-With diligent daily dental hygiene and regular bi-yearly dental visits, Lumineers can last over 20 years.
-Our dentist makes sure that he uses the most reliable tools and best materials to provide you with lasting results.
+With diligent daily dental hygiene and regular bi-yearly dental visits, no-prep veneers can last over 20 years.
+Our dentist makes sure to use the most reliable tools and best materials to provide you with lasting results.

 Are no-prep veneers cheaper than porcelain veneers?

-No-prep veneers are typically less expensive than porcelain veneers, but this cost will vary depending on how many you are getting and other factors.
+No-prep veneers are less expensive than porcelain veneers.
+But this cost will vary depending on how many you are getting and other factors.
 Traditionally tooth bonding with veneers is a cost-effective option versus choosing porcelain restorations.
 This is because porcelain veneers require more steps and preparation of your existing teeth.

 Can minimal-prep veneers stain?

 Can veneers replace missing teeth?

-No. Dental veneers hide the appearance of cosmetic imperfections but do not replace an entire tooth structure.
-Dental implants would be your best choice to replace missing teeth.
+No, dental veneers hide the appearance of cosmetic imperfections but do not replace an entire tooth structure.
+Dental implants would be your best choice to replace your missing teeth.